NickTsitlakidis/event-nest/README.md

 The final piece of the puzzle is a nest.js service that will manage the process.

-We start by injecting the `EventStore` service.
-This is the service that will be used to retrieve persisted events.
+We start by injecting the `EventStore`, which will be used to retrieve persisted events.

 Additionally, since the aggregate root classes are not managed by the nest.js dependency injection system, we need to connect them to the event store by calling the `addPublisher` method.
 This will allow the
 `commit` method to work as expected.